-- A stock account of all product stored in the CCA.
-Details must show litres, and where applicable, the litres of alcohol, stored, and removed to and from the licensed area. - Transfers of product when removed to another CCA without the payment of excise duty.
-This includes removals for further manufacture, removals to duty free shops and export warehouses, and transfers between entities within your company's structure. - Any temporary removals approved by Customs under a Customs permit or authorisation. - Excisable products received from other CCAs, and details of the subsequent movement of these products. - The Customs and Excise Act 2018 requires that licensees of Customs-controlled areas store business records for seven years.
+- A stock account of all product manufactured and stored in tanks, barrels, bottles, and casks.
+Details must show litres, and where applicable, the litres of alcohol, manufactured, stored, and removed to and from the licensed area. - Transfers of product (including finished product) when removed to another CCA without the payment of excise duty.
+This includes removals for further manufacture, removals to duty free shops and export warehouses, transfers between other licensed CCAs held by the same legal entity or its trading entities (which are part of the same legal entity), removals to the first owner of the goods being the holder of a CCA licence, or to a thirdparty storage CCA. - Any temporary removals that are approved by Customs under a Customs permit or authorisation. - Details relating to the purchase of alcohol used in the manufacture of alcohol products in your CCA. - Excisable products received from other CCAs, and details of the subsequent movement of these products.

+The Customs and Excise Act 2018 requires that licensees of Customs-controlled areas store business records for seven years.
 This is so Customs can perform its data verification and revenue assurance functions for the Crown.
-All records stored on computer systems are to be backed-up regularly to ensure there is no loss of information in the event of equipment failure. - Records must be stored in New Zealand, unless a person has been authorised by Customs to store records outside New Zealand, e.g. store records in the 'cloud' on servers located outside New Zealand. - For further information please refer to the policy and procedure documents relating to the storage of business records on our website, www.customs.govt.nz.
+All records stored on computer systems are to be backed-up regularly to ensure there is no loss of information in the event of equipment failure.

+Records must be stored in New Zealand, unless a person has been authorised by Customs to store records outside New Zealand, e.g. store records in the 'cloud' on servers located outside New Zealand, or is using a third party provider authorised by Customs to store business records outside New Zealand on behalf of others.

+For more information see storing business records on the Customs website.